 - Von Willebrand’s disease – a genetic disease caused by platelets deficiency in the blood leading to bleeding.

 Apart from these major concerns, the Cocker Sheltie may also have hypothyroidism, atopy and Progressive Retinal Atrophy (PRA).
-They also get an occasional diagnosis for deafness.
+They also get an occasional diagnosis of deafness.

 Hence, it is recommended that you conduct occasional tests, such as:

 - Electromyography (EMG)

 - Thyroid Panel

 Although it is not necessary to take so many tests, as it is a mixed breed and its inherited genes cannot be predicted, it is better to be on the safe side.